SimeonAT/simeonat.github.io/src/content/projects/open-source/index.md

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=simeonat&theme=nord_bright)

-This is a regularly updated list of contributions that I have made to open source projects.
+This is a regularly updated list of contributions that I made, or are currently making, to open source projects.
 I organized the contributions by whether they are still open, merged, or closed.
 The contributions are ordered from newest to oldest.

 ## Open